2016-2017 PROGRAMS Healthy Fun For All!

 + Alpine Snowboard is snowboard riding on the groomed, lift serviced trails

-+ Rentals are available daily at the mountain from Northern Lights, or lease for the season from Ski Depot (starts at $99 for children, $169 for adults for the season)
++ Rentals are available daily at the mountain from Northern Lights, or lease for the season from Ski Depot.

-+ Deadline for program applications is January 2, 2015.
-F.A.S.T. deadline is December 1.
-SnowCats and Riders Club have their own deadlines and applications.
++ Deadline: Check each program for their deadline.
+SnowCats and Riders Club have separate applications and deadlines.
 If it is past your program deadline, check for availability.
-You probably can join in.
+You may be able to join in.

 + Scholarships are available; if finances are an obstacle to participation, please ask us